HarunDyn/HarunDyn/README.md

 ### Hello, I'm Harun Dayan 👋

-## I'm a Full Stack Developer and Lifelong Learner!
+## I'm a Front End Developer and Lifelong Learner!

 - 🌱 I’m currently improving skills on full-stack development ( JavaScript | React | Python | Django)
 - 👯 I’m looking to collaborate with other developers.